(for veterinary information only)

 Lomustine can be given either orally or intravenously, as the chemotherapy protocol dictates, generally once a month.

 Because lomustine targets rapidly dividing cells, the cells of the bone marrow are vulnerable whether or not there is cancer present.
 The bone marrow is where blood cells are produced and special attention is generally paid to the white blood cells whose numbers typically drop about a week after the lomustine dose is given.
-Often antibiotics are given during the week where the white count drops to at least in part make up for the blow to the immune system caused by the drug.
+Often antibiotics are given during the week where the white count drops so as to at least in part make up for the blow to the immune system caused by the drug.
 Platelets, cells involved in blood clotting, also drop in number with lomustine but generally recover by the time for the next dose.
 If they have not, the dose may be delayed.
 Bone marrow effects are more pronounced in cats thus lower doses of lomustine are typically used.

 Lomustine is harsh on the patient’s liver as well.
 Liver disease first manifests as a change in lab testing, long (average of 10 weeks) before the patient actually feels ill.
 In one study, 7 out of 12 dogs with lomustine-related liver disease died and the ones that recovered had experienced fewer lomustine doses.
 To prevent a patient from developing serious liver disease, an enzyme called “Alanine Aminotransferase” (ALT) is monitored before each lomustine dose.
 If there is any elevation, the lomustine treatments are discontinued.
 No information is available regarding liver toxicity in cats on lomustine so currently the canine monitoring protocols are recommended for both species.
 Sometimes patients are given silymarin to help detoxify the liver or SAMe to assist in liver tissue repair.
+Alpha-lipoic acid, an antioxidant supplement, is also sometimes used.
+Liver failure occurs in < 2% of patients but vigilance is in part what keeps this statistic low.

 Kidney damage from lomustine is not common but is usually included in the monitoring.